indigo-astronomy/indigo/indigo_docs/GUIDING_MISCONCEPTIONS.md

 ![](GUIDING_MISCONCEPTIONS/wormvsharmonic_hf.png)

-Picture above shows the same two graphs with the same period, same amplitude but this time the worm gear mount has four times larger high frequency (HF) random errors.
+Picture above shows the same two graphs with the same period, same amplitude but this time they are not so smooth and the worm gear mount has four times bigger high frequency (HF) random errors.
 Sometimes these errors last for less than a second and are really hard to correct.
-You may need to use short guide exposures but the mount may not be responsive enough to correct them.
+You may need to use short guide cycles but the mount may not be responsive enough to correct them.
 In this case using longer exposures will result in better RMSE values but there will be some amount of blur in the final images.
-Some budget mounts may have > 1" HF random errors.
+Some budget mounts may have HF random errors bigger than 1".

 So it is not the PE amplitude, it is the PE curve steepest slope and the HF random errors that will manifest as guiding errors.